pasqualesalza/elephant56/README.md

 6. Pack everything in a JAR
 7. Run with Hadoop!

+## Example of Use

+We provide a full deployable and runnable [example](examples/onemax) implementing the *OneMax* problem.

 ## License

-elephant56 is licensed under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+*elephant56* is licensed under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Please see the [LICENSE](LICENSE.md) file for full details.

 ## Credits